 - The Cafeneon, popular with the locals (opposite Taverna Aptera) is open for drinks and delicious local snacks.

-- (for those who really need it Wi-Fi is now available at the tavernas in the village square)
+- (Free Wi-Fi is now available at the tavernas in the village square)

 Pure Crete’s properties at Aptera: